tari-labs/tari-university/src/cryptography/bulletproofs-and-mimblewimble/MainReport.md

 See  [[35]]

 "{**yeastplume** } Single commit bullet proofs appear to be working, which is all we need.
-The only think I think we're missing here from being able to use this implementation is the ability to store an amount within the rangeproof (for wallet reconstruction).
-From conversations with @apoelstra earlier, I believe it's possible to store 64 bytes worth of 'message' (not nearly as much as the current rangeproofs).
-We also need to be aware that we can't rely as much on the message hiding properties of rangeproofs when switching to bullet proofs."
+The only think I think we're missing here from being able to use this implementation is the ability to store an amount within the range proof (for wallet reconstruction).
+From conversations with @apoelstra earlier, I believe it's possible to store 64 bytes worth of 'message' (not nearly as much as the current range proofs).
+We also need to be aware that we can't rely as much on the message hiding properties of range proofs when switching to bullet proofs."

 - "{**yeastplume** } @apoelstra the amount, and quite possibly the switch commitment hash as well (or just a hash of the entire output) as per #207..."